JeremyFunk/hidefiles/README.md

 ` Note: since Hide Files V2.1.0 the hide-files.json config is no longer present.
 Local configuration is managed via the VSCode workspace config.`

+` Note: V2.1.1 fixed Hide Files on Linux and MacOS.`

 The GIF above shows everything required to use the basic functionality of Hide Files.
 You should be good to go!
 The rest of this file is for a more in-depth tutorial.
 I recommend reading it to get the most out of this extension, but it is not required.

 <br><br>